Pyeongchon Central Park

-Pyeongchon Central Par is located next to the Acro Towers and Hagwon-ga to the south, with Anyang City Hall one block directly north.
+Pyeongchon Central Park is located next to the Acro Towers and Hagwon-ga to the south, with Anyang City Hall one block directly north.
 The park's main feature is a complex fountain system connected by artificial streambeds.

-The park includes tennis courts, a soccer field, basketball courts, badminton courts, gateball court(croquet lawn), in-line skate park, a performance stage, concession stand, and an X-game court, where skaters can practice stunts.
+The park includes tennis courts, a soccer field, basketball courts, badminton courts, gateball court (croquet lawn), in-line skate park, a performance stage, concession stand, and an X-game court, where skaters can practice stunts.
 There are also quite a few statues and fountains.
 A free large community aerobics class takes place regularly in the evenings at center of the park, where free concerts are sometimes held.